Friday, May 18, 2007

 I could understand that resistance if written poetry were the only kind of poetry that existed, but that simply isn't the case, is it?
 I also believe a similar transition to oral composition will take place in other fields such as biography, travel, dairies, and most of our political/social communication, because that's where much of our personal and artistic communication is going: towards show and tell, i.e., towards various forms of audio/visual/ computer-driven communication.

 You might say we're returning to a semi-oral state because of the potential (and ease) of communicating this way.
 And its not far off in the future; it's already here.
 But that change will take care of itself, after all, you're reading this (and hopefully looking at some of my audio/visual poems) through such mediums.
-What seems more important, at least to me, is that oral composition gave me (and several others who shared my journey) a way of experiencing poetry in its most primal form, a form in which the physical and psychic roots of poetry become too obvious to be ignored.

 We are talking about ancient roots here, perhaps genetically dormant for millennia, but entirely capable of coming back to life quite quickly.
-I won't pretend that what we experience is anything close to what pre-literate humans experienced.
+I won't pretend that what we experience is anything close to what preliterate humans experienced.
 We have changed too much for that, but I can also assure you that it is strong enough to change all your ideas about poetry.

 THE POETIC MOMENT